 I hope this offers a few new ideas for your small business website.
 There are more advanced options like landing pages and funnels that are effective as well.
 I’d be happy to answer any questions on any of these here or on my site, Clever-Copy.com.

 Barbara Chaney is a copywriter and content strategist.
 For the past decade, she has enjoyed helping clients stand out online and grow their businesses.
-She founded Clever Copy after a career in PR and marketing and uses that experience to help businesses tell their stories and use digital media to bring in leads and conversions.
+She founded Clever Copy after a career in PR and marketing and uses that experience to help businesses grow.
 When not working, she enjoys living in South Florida and exploring the local food scene with her husband and son.
 (Photo by Fuse Creative, Inc.)